jmeyers91/rapid/README.md

 ### Migrations

 Database migrations for migrating the structure of the database.
+Migrations are handled by [Knex](https://knexjs.org/).

 ### Middleware